svalinn/DAGMC/doc/contribute/devtheory.rst

 To initialize a DAGMC instance, the constructor must be called.
-If the constructor is called with no arguments, then a new MOAB instance is created with an attached DAGMC instance.
+If the constructor is called with no arguments, then a new MOAB instance is created and attached to the DAGMC instance.
 Otherwise, a pointer to an existing MOAB instance can be passed in the constructor and a DAGMC instance will be attached to that existing MOAB instance.